UK-EU Trade Deal

-Brexit Bulletin: This regular member bulletin aims to keep members informed of the latest guidance for businesses to prepare for the end of the transition period following our exit from the EU on 31st January 2020.
+Brexit Bulletin: This regular member bulletin aims to keep members informed of the latest guidance for businesses to prepare your business for trading with the EU and other countries from 01 January 2021.

 Members can download the guides and catch up with past issues of the bulletin in the member resources area.

-- Actions you need to take now to ensure you are business ready for 01 January 2021
+- Checklist to ensure you are business ready

 - Free Trade Negotiations

 The UK has left the Single Market and Customs Union and it is essential that businesses make the necessary preparations to continue to trade with the EU:

 - Make sure you have a GB EORI number

 - Decide how you're going to make customs declarations

 - See if your imported goods are eligible for staged controls